alephium/desktop-wallet/docs/building/windows.md

 This can be accomplished by selecting the green `<>Code` button and then `Download ZIP` from the dropdown.

 Or by following this [link](https://github.com/alephium/desktop-wallet/archive/refs/heads/master.zip).

+The project will now need to be extracted.
+Do this by right clicking on the `.zip` file and then `Extract All`

 ### Navigate to the Project Within a Terminal